-Flash Flood Emergency issued outside nation’s capital after heavy rainfall triggers water rescues
+Flash Flood Emergency issued outside nation's capital after heavy rain prompts water rescues on Saturday

 BETHESDA, Md. – Torrential rainfall on Saturday overwhelmed creeks and streams outside the nation's capital, prompting the issuance of a rare Flash Flood Emergency and dozens of water rescues in parts of central Maryland.

-The National Weather Service issued a series of flood alerts and described the situation as a "particularly dangerous" event for communities including Bethesda, Takoma Park, Chevy Chase, Silver Spring and Wheaton.
+The National Weather Service issued a series of flood alerts and described the situation as a "particularly dangerous" event for communities including Bethesda, Takoma Park, Chevy Chase, Silver Spring and Wheaton in Maryland.

-Between 3 and 5 inches of rain fell rapidly over the region, with an additional 1 to 4 inches possible as storms continued to train over the same areas.
+Between 3 and 5 inches of rain fell rapidly over the region, with an additional 1-4 inches possible as storms continued to train over the same areas.

 The intense rainfall rates overwhelmed drainage systems and sent water rushing towards low-lying areas.